 You should be fully informed of all options before you decide.

 A total hysterectomy means that the uterus and cervix are removed.
 In some cases, the fallopian tubes and ovaries are removed along with the uterus and cervix.
 This is called Total Hysterectomy with Bilateral salpingo-oophorectomy.
 In a Supracervical Hysterectomy, only the uterus (not the cervix) is removed.
 The type of hysterectomy performed depends on the reason for the procedure.
 There are multiple ways that hysterectomy can be performed.

-- Vaginal hysterectomy – Dr. Brenner makes an incision near the top of the vagina.
-She then reaches through the incision to disconnect the blood vessels and attachments of the uterus.
+- Vaginal hysterectomy – Our surgeons make an incision near the top of the vagina.
+They then reach through the incision to disconnect the blood vessels and attachments of the uterus.
 Once the uterus is free, it is removed through the vagina.

-- DaVinci Robotic Assisted Hysterectomy – Dr. Brenner controls the daVinci, often called a “robot” to remove the uterus through just a few tiny openings.
-The daVinci translates Dr. Brenner’s hand movements into these small instruments inside your body.
+- DaVinci Robotic Assisted Hysterectomy – The surgeon controls the daVinci, often called a “robot” to remove the uterus through just a few tiny openings.
+The daVinci translates the surgeon’s hand movements into these small instruments inside your body.
 The robot cannot act on its own.
 The daVinci Surgical System provides high-definition 3D vision and a magnified view of the pelvis.
 The benefits of this technology are less pain, less blood loss, less risk of infection, quick recovery and small incisions.

-- Abdominal Hysterectomy – Dr. Brenner does not perform this invasive procedure except in rare circumstances.
+- Abdominal Hysterectomy – Our surgeons do not perform this invasive procedure except in rare circumstances.
 Traditionally abdominal hysterectomies are performed through a large incision on the abdominal skin in order to free up the attachments of the uterus and then the uterus is lifted out of the body.
 For obvious reasons, this procedure can be painful and have a higher risk of blood loss, infection and a longer recovery (often 6 weeks).